My Sleepless Night and Bout with Self-Sabotage

 This thought came out of the blue.
 And I wondered if it was some form of self-sabotage.
 My life was going well, and I slept well, so why was I so worried?

 Then I remembered that I watched a Harry Potter movie.
 That was it!
 And it was a full moon.
 I have something with these full moons; they tend to cause disaster.
 Just when I think they will cause a miracle, my life starts falling apart, or at least parts of it: healthy sleep, my marriage, my peace of mind, my well-being, the publication of my book . . .

-I tried to stay in bed, but I already knew it would do any good.
+I tried to stay in bed, but I already knew it wouldn’t do any good.
 It was as if somebody had left the lights on in the house.
 I decided to make myself that nightly cup of tea with honey and go over what was playing in my mind uninvitedly.

 I thought of my daughter, Kim (the youngest, I have two), and remembered that she LOVED Harry Potter when she was still at home.
 Sadly, she is estranged from me, and I try and convince myself that it is a good thing: Moms can be so overwhelming that your own life becomes entangled and enmeshed with them.

 I haven’t heard from Kim in over two years.
-And after 35 years of marriage, my husband decided he didn’t want to return home–leaving me with all the reminders of family life, good and bad, to go through and clean up, emotionally and physically.
+And after 35 years of marriage, my husband decided he didn’t want to return home—leaving me with all the remainders and reminders of family life, good and bad, to go through and clean up, emotionally and physically.
 He didn’t even say why he wasn’t coming back.

 I also thought about how I hadn’t had contact with my mom when I was pregnant.
 It was because I was in physical pain, and my fear of not being good enough following her standards kept me away.
 Fear that she would reject me and treat me like I didn’t matter.